barmalei/zebkit/src/jekyll/docs.zson.md

 ## Zson features

 Standard JSON format is quite simple and often cannot cover desired requirements.
 Zebkit extends JSON interpretation to support number of advanced features.
-The new JSON interpretation is called __Zson__, number of features it introduces are the following:
+The new JSON interpretation is called __Zson__ (__zebkit.Zson__ class), the number of new JSON features it introduces are the following:

    * **Class instantiation.** A JSON field value can be fulfilled with an instance of a class.
 Imagine we have "a" field.
 Let's set the field with an instance of JS "RegExp" (```a = new RegExp("[a-z]+","i")```) class: